 Ranges

-Create a Range object using 2-3 numbers with a double dot (..
+Create a Range object using 2-3 numbers with a double dot (..) between them:

 start..end